MewsSystems/gitbook-booking-engine/booking-engine-api/guidelines/README.md

 # Guidelines

+This section provides guidelines and general information on how to use the __Mews Booking Engine API__.
+For information about individual endpoints or operations, see [API Operations](../operations/README.md).

 ## Usage

 The __Mews Booking Engine API__ is a public API with client name authorization.
 It is designed to be consumed directly by front-end clients.
 It is unsuitable for continuous polling by a single server due to the built in anti-scraping protection and such requests can fail.
 For server to server communication, please refer to the [Mews Connector API](https://mews-systems.gitbook.io/connector-api/).